 Through our Sustainability Cause Community, we have also brought together a cohort of individuals across the firm interested in maximizing environmental sustainability and reducing their individual and collective footprint.
 They work together to volunteer on these issues in the community, support Green Teams and company leaders in developing the right policies for the firm, and helping individual employees reduce their footprint.

-We are working with our hospital and university members, as well as our community partners, to create a program to provide these organizations with best practice research and other support on environmental sustainability practices.
 We think that syndicating best practices, on a pro bono basis, to improve sustainability in our sectors of expertise can have a large-scale impact and is the best way for us to be good stewards of the environment.

 We provide strategic guidance and performance improvement solutions —actionable insights and analytics, technology platforms, consulting expertise and talent development services.
 More